nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```
 #### `showmod` flags
 The lesson types and their corresponding guide are the same as `addmod` flags.
+Shows the list of classes a module has and their lesson types, day, timing and frequency.
 To show the information on a lesson, use the following format:
 `showmod MODULE_CODE -FLAG`